-The digital wealth manager of the future has been added to your bookmarks.
+The digital wealth manager of the future has been saved

 The digital wealth manager of the future

 The wheel of change is turning on the wealth management industry

 It is a fascinating time to work in digital wealth management (WM), a time of great challenges and great opportunities.
 The WM industry today is certainly under considerable stress amidst the combined forces of demographics, technology, regulation and competition.